shashank0raj/story2/README.md

 - **Register Users**: Use the registration routes to create administrator, candidate, and voter accounts.
 - **Casting Votes**: Voters log in, select their candidate, and cast an encrypted vote.
-- **Tallying Votes**: Administrators calculate the election results by decrypting the total votes and viewing the results.
+- **Tallying Votes**: Administrators can calculate the election results by decrypting the vote totals and viewing the results.
 - **Resetting the Election**:Use the reset button to clear votes and reset the database for a new election.

 ## Role